jesusandres31/jesusandres31/README.md

 ## About me 👋
 I'm an Information Systems graduate and pursuing a Master's degree in Information Technology.
-Currently working as a Full Stack Developer with a strong affinity for DevOps and Data Engineering.
+Currently working as a Full Stack Web Developer with a strong affinity for DevOps and Data Engineering.

 ## Hard Skills:
 - TypeScript, Node, Express, React, Redux.